 What are they?

-Habitats that occur where the land and the river meet are shoreline or shore zone habitats.
-Shorelines occur in their natural state or have been changed by humans to protect against erosion and flooding and accommodate water dependent uses such as fishing and shipping.
-In the Hudson, natural shorelines vary from small beaches of sand or gravel to steep rocky cliffs.
-The vegetation along the shore can vary from trees and shrubs to landscaped lawns on the landward side to fringing wetlands and submerged aquatic vegetation on the water side.
+Habitats that occur where the land and the Hudson river meet are shoreline, or shore-zone habitats.
+Some shorelines remain in their natural state; others have been changed (engineered) to protect against erosion and flooding and accommodate water-dependent uses such as fishing and shipping.
+In the Hudson, natural shorelines vary from small beaches of sand or gravel to steep, rocky cliffs.
+The vegetation along the shore can vary from trees and shrubs to landscaped lawns on the landward side, to fringing wetlands and submerged aquatic vegetation on the water side.